arante/asmloc/README.md

 # asmloc
-A collectionf of Assembly (NASM) lines of code.
+A collection of Assembly (NASM) lines of code.